mgmilton/mapbox-tutorial/README.md

 [diagram]: https://github.com/CPowell23/mapbox-tutorial/blob/master/map.png "US State Capitals"

-While creating this tutorial, I built a project from scratch and linked to sequential commits so that you can see what code changes were made for each additional feature.
-Below is a link to the starter repo, and you should clone it down if you want to follow along with the tutorial.
+While creating this tutorial, I built a project from scratch and created sequential branches so that you can see what code changes were made for each additional feature.
+Below is a link to the starter repo, and you should clone it down and get it running if you want to follow along with the tutorial.
 If you explore the code in the starter repo, you'll see that I've already built an internal API that serves up points that we will eventually add to our map.

 **NOTE**: In the example API, I used the [Ruby geocoder gem](https://github.com/alexreisner/geocoder) to calculate the longitude and latitude coordinates for each state capital, given the city and state.
 You'll need longitude and latitude coordinates to be able to add points to your map.
 If you already know the coordinates for points you want to add, there is no need to use geocoding.
 But if you only know location information (i.e. addresses), you'll need to calculate the coordinates for these points before you can add them.